 This brings us to YNAB’s rule 3, roll with the punches.

-A real world example says more than a thousands words.
-Say that you have 100 euros left in your YNAB category for clothing, plus 100 euros in a category for gadgets that you use to save some money for when you run into a cool gadget.
+A real world example says more than a thousand words.
+Say that you have 100 euros left in your YNAB category for clothing, plus 100 euros in a category for gadgets that you used to save some money for when you run into a cool gadget.

 You are shopping and see a nice pair of shoes.
 They’re really fancy, you like them a lot, and they’re not that expensive!
 Only 125 euros.
 That’s a bargain for a pair of quality shoes right?
 Without checking your YNAB app, you buy them.